 At Lagunas de Montebello National Park you can also find some cool overlooks and hiking trails offering amazing panoramic views of the surrounding lakes.

 Lagunas De Montebello National Park is best explored in your own car but there are day tours like this one that you can arrange from San Cristóbal de las Casas.

 Yaxchilán Ruins was one of the coolest and most unexpected Mayan archeological sites that we visited in Mexico.

 Located on the Usumacinta River by the Mexico-Guatemala border, Yaxchilán Ruins can only be accessible by boat.
 It takes about 4 hours to tour the Yaxchilán Archeological Site including an hour of transfer there and back.

 What I love about the Yaxchilán Ruins is that this whole ancient Mayan city is surrounded by a dense jungle so you get some really awesome Indiana Jones vibes during your visit.

-As we explored the Yaxchilán Ruins we hiked through overgrown paths, heard howler monkeys in the distance, saw colorful toucan birds and stumbled upon bats flying out of old hidden Mayan huts.
+As we explored the Yaxchilán Ruins we hiked through overgrown paths, heard howler monkeys in the distance, saw colorful toucan birds, and stumbled upon bats flying out of old hidden Mayan huts.

-Boat tours to Yaxchilán Ruins can be arranged from local tour companies in Frontera Corozal town.
+Boat tours to Yaxchilán Ruins can be arranged by local tour companies in Frontera Corozal town.
 This tour costs around 300 pesos per person/$15 USD (depending on your negotiation skills) and most tour companies ask for payment in cash.